 I studied Biomedical Sciences in Leiden, The Netherlands at the LUMC from which I received my Masters degree in 2008.
 On February 5th 2013 I received my PhD also from the Leiden University.
-I currently work as the head of the Clinical Epidemiology team at the Center for Stroke research at Charité Universitätsmedizin (www.strokecenter.de) and I also work at the Center for Transformation of Biomedical Research, Berlin Institute of Health, both in Berlin, Germany.
-I am still affiliated with my old team at the department of clinical epidemiology in Leiden the Netherlands as vsiting researcher.
+I currently work as the head of the Clinical Epidemiology team at the Center for Stroke research at Charité Universitätsmedizin (www.strokecenter.de) .
+I also work closely with the people at QUEST at the Berlin Institute of Health.
+I am still affiliated with my old team at the department of clinical epidemiology in Leiden the Netherlands as visiting researcher.

 Besides my work as a scientist I am interested in some other aspects of academic life such as teaching epidemiology (both undergraduate and graduate courses).
 I am also interested in research integrity and science as a community.
 Besides teaching, I regularly moderate debates on science and related topics.